You are using an outdated browser. Please upgrade your browser to improve your experience.

 You might need a power of attorney for a few reasons.

-Or, it could be a long-term thing, for example if you are diagnosed with dementia or another illness that could affect your mental capacity.
+Or, it could be a long-term thing.
+For example if you are diagnosed with dementia or another illness that could affect your mental capacity.
 This could mean that you lose the ability to make your own decisions in the future.

 Illnesses such as dementia, a stroke or serious injury can affect anyone's mental capacity at any time and at any age.